ndvinh98/UITQA-UIT-Question-Answering/README.md

 # Train with custom data on BERT question answering
-<li>Your dataset must be in SQUADv1.1-like format.

-<li>The training and testing data include: Vietnamese question-answer pairs from Wikipedia (same as SQuAD) and Vietnamese question-answer pairs from UIT regulation documents.

-<li>Your dataset must be in SQUADv1.1 format.
+The training and testing data include: Vietnamese question-answer pairs from Wikipedia and Vietnamese question-answer pairs from UIT regulation documents which must be in [SQUADv1.1-like format][5].
+You can find it [here][4]

 <li>Follow my steps in google_colab/Fine_Tunning_BERT.ipynb

 <li>Please note that change the path to your train set and test set